deepika1909/web/README.md

-# OCS IIITR Website
+# Tranining And Placement Cell Website

-This is website for the placement cell of the institute.
+This is dev branch of website for the placement cell of the institute.

+Testing environment live at-https://tnp-dev.vercel.app/

+Feel Free to make PRs